 HOURS: Up to 40 per week (negotiable), depending on candidate skills & experience

 Are you a natural born campaigner and passionate about climate justice?
-Are you committed to seeing major changes happen now (not just 30 years from now)?
+Are you committed to seeing major changes happen now (not just by 2050)?
 Are you convinced such changes require the support of actors outside the climate / NGO bubble?
 If you answer ‘yes’ to all these questions and are excited by the prospect of working with an international team of professionals working in sync to achieve big changes, we want to hear from you.

 ABOUT THE GLOBAL CALL FOR CLIMATE ACTION (GCCA):